peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public int[] GetDate();

  Gets the date and time extracted from this message's Date header field (the value of which is found as though GetHeader("date") were called).
-See**PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)**for more information on the format of the date-time array returned by his method.
+See **M:PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)** for more information on the format of the date-time array returned by this method.  <b>Return Value:</b>

-<b>Return Value:</b>

 An array containing eight elements.
 Returns null if the Date header doesn't exist, if the Date field is syntactically or semantically invalid, or if the field's year would overflow a 32-bit signed integer.